openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the client SHOULD wait between polling requests to the token endpoint in pre-authorized code flow.
 If no value is provided, clients MUST use 5 as the default.

 Upon receiving `pre-authorized_code`, the issuer MAY decide to interact with the end-user in the course of the Token Request processing, which might take some time.
 In such a case, the issuer SHOULD respond with the error `authorization_pending` and the new return parameter `interval`.

-Note: Subject Identifier in the ID Token is the End-User's identifier.

 Below is a non-normative example of a Token Response: